Here's how planners, buyers, and merchandisers can take a more data-driven approach to assortment analysis and planning.

 Get granular on your assortment to really gain insights

 After getting an overview of last year’s missed opportunities you need to know where your successes lie.
-There’s a series of calculations involved with assortment planning which you are probably pretty familiar with.
+There’s a series of calculations involved with assortment analysis and planning which you are probably pretty familiar with.
 This is the simplest place to start those.

 Break your assortment out into its key categories and compare the percentage of sales in each category against the percentage of receipts in each.
 That’ll reveal the key growth areas.
 If sandals made up 50% of sales, but only 30% of receipts, you’re going to want to keep investing there!